 Privacy Policy

-This is a draft privacy policy for Onwards, a sole-trader marketing and AI consultancy based in Glasgow, Scotland.
-It covers how I collect, use and protect your personal data in line with UK GDPR and the Data Protection Act 2018.
-I’ll publish a final version before taking on any personal data through the site.
+Onwards is a sole-trader marketing and AI consultancy based in Glasgow, Scotland.
+This policy explains how I collect, use and protect your personal data when you use this website, in line with UK GDPR and the Data Protection Act 2018.

 1. Who I am